 - Read widely.
 Writers read.
 These two skills are so intertwined, they’re inseparable.
 The problem is, we often lock onto a particular type of book, or only read from a certain genre or category.
 But writers who are determined to really bump up their craft always read widely.
+Sometimes good exposure can be its own practice.
 Along with the epic fantasy or romance novels you love, seed in some science fiction, a few biographies, plenty of history, and of course some how-to books.
 Really, just read everything you can get your hands on.
 It’s about more than leisure.
 The more widely you read, the more mental grist you have for the mill.
 Inspiration comes from the oddest places.
 Plus, as you read, you’ll experience how other writers use the language, as well as their talent and skill, and you’ll pick up on the rhythms of their craft, growing as you go.

 - Track everything.
 Use a tool like Microsoft Excel or Google Sheets to track how many words you write per day, when your start and stop times are, where you were writing, and any other details you can include.
 You should also track what you’re reading, how many pages you get through, and what you’re learning as you go.
 Tracking these things benefits you because it makes you think critically about writing.
 It gets you in the habit of examining what you write and what you read, evaluating it for how it helps you grow.
 You can also do this as part of the daily journaling we looked at above.
 Keep track of your relationship with the written language, and gauge how you grow.